akeneo/pim-community-dev/UPGRADE.md

 ## The main changes of the 3.0 version

 Main changes of the 3.0 are related to the code organization.
-In order to help the product team grow and delivery more features, we had to reorganize the code structure.
+In order to help the product team grow and to deliver more features, we had to reorganize the code structure.
 Now it is split by functional domain instead of being grouped by technical concerns.

 In a nutshell, we went from